-Wheeler family dedicated to keeping memories alive in Hahns Peak
+Wheeler family dedicated to keeping memories alive in Hahns Peak Village

 With buckets of paint and supplies donated by Ace Hardware, 12 of the Wheeler descendants went to work in mid-July, proudly wearing their family reunion T-shirts.

-Wheeler Kemery said, in 1921, her grandfather and grandmother drove their Model T from Sterling to Hahns Peak with three children in tow.
+Wheeler Kemery said, in 1921, her grandfather and grandmother drove their Model T from Sterling to Hahns Peak Village with three children in tow.
 They had only visited the area in the summer, and the first winter was quite a shock.

 “They built a little cabin,” Wheeler Kemery said.
 “There was no work, no money.
-They fed themselves by hunting grouse and snowshoe rabbit … and that’s what they ate,” said Wheeler Kemery.
+They fed themselves by hunting grouse and snowshoe rabbit … and that’s what they ate.”

 The Wheelers would go on to have seven boys and one girl in addition to burying two of their babies who died at birth.